devillex/Phantasm/README.md

 A theme based on [Casper](http://github.com/TryGhost/Casper), the default theme for [Ghost](http://github.com/tryghost/ghost/).

+## Features

+### Disqus Comments

+To configure comments with [Disqus](https://disqus.com/), edit the **post.hbs** file.
+Find the placeholder called  *REPLACE-WITH-YOUR-DISQUS-SHORTNAME* and you guessed it, replace it with your personal short name obtained from Disqus.

+### Google Analytics

+[Google Analytics](http://analytics.google.com/) can be enabled by editing the **default.hbs** file.
+Find the placeholder called *REPLACE-WITH-YOUR-ANALYTICS-TRACKING-ID* and replace it with your unique analytics tracking ID.

 ## Copyright & License

 Copyright (C) 2015 De Ville Weppenaar - Released under the MIT License.